بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْمِ

 The author tells his readers, “the only thing that life does is push you around.”
 The chapter tells about risk taking that opportunities in life come and go the rich strikes at right time and turn it to gold bullions and the poor play safe in security and does not take risk.

 Poor and middle class works for money and for rich money works for them as poor and middle class earns salary and spent it in their expenses and fulfilling their debts whereas rich people have enough investments for creating wealth.

 Chapter 3: Why Teach Financial Literacy

-Now the story has gone in future where Mike and Robert are now in 1990’s, both are now financially strong as they want to in future.
+Now the story has gone to the future where Mike and Robert are now in the 1990s, both are now financially strong as they want to in the future.

 “At a business meeting at the Edgewater Beach Hotel in Chicago, Charles Schwab, Samuel Insull, Howard Hopson, Ivar Kreuger, Leon Frazier, Richard Whitney, Arthur Cotton, Jesse Livermore and Albert Fall met to talk about different investments and money schemes”.

 “Twenty-five years later, a report stated that a large majority of those extremely wealthy people that met in Chicago either ended up in jail, dead or penniless”.

 “The major idea to take from the results of these unfortunate entrepreneurs is that you need financial literacy to be and stay safe”.

 What we can learn from this is that foundation should always be strong and that can be only through enough assets as compared to liabilities, people should know the difference between assets and liabilities.
 Liabilities are responsibility, whereas assets are wealth generators.

 In this chapter the author introduces people to real estate investments taking the example of mac Donald’s that they are not only the best hamburger makers but also owners of “the most valuable intersections and streets in America.”
 Here importance of assets is explained to be financially independent.